ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v38.md

 ### VMware NSX updates
 {: #relnotes_v38-dedicated-nsx-t}

-* For vCenter Server with NSX-T, new instances are now deployed with NSX-T 3.0.1.
+* For vCenter Server with NSX-T™, new instances are now deployed with NSX-T 3.0.1.
 Day 2 operations continue to be supported for NSX-T 2.5.1 instances.
 * For vCenter Server with NSX-V, new instances are now deployed with NSX-V 6.4.6.

 ### Updates for IBM Cloud for VMware Mission Critical Workloads